Doksy

 Doksy (Hirschberg am See) is a town in Česká Lípa District in the Liberec Region of the Czech Republic.
 It has about 5,100 inhabitants.
-It is known for Lake Mácha and its summer vacation resort.
+The town is located on the stream Robečský potok in the Ralsko Uplands, on the shore of Lake Mácha.
+It is known as a summer vacation resort.
+The main landmark of the town is the Doksy Castle.

 Administrative division

 Doksy consists of eight municipal parts (in brackets population according to the 2021 census):